LIDILE/VizLing/README.md

 This program was funded by the DUNE DESIR AMI project from the universities of Rennes, France.
 It is licensed under CreativeCommons licence.

-Authors: Thomas Gaillat, Anas Kerfati and Antoine Lafontaine
+Authors: Thomas Gaillat, Anas Knefati and Antoine Lafontaine